crf8472/libarcsdec/BUILD.md

 ``build/generated-docs/html/index.html`` in your browser to see the entry page.

-### Doxygen with HTML5 and CSS3 (experimental)
+### Doxygen by m.css with HTML5 and CSS3 (tested, but still experimental)

 Accompanying [m.css][3] comes a doxygen style.
-It takes the doxygen XML output and generates a static site in plain HTML5 and CSS3 from it (without JavaScript).
-The resulting site presents the content much cleaner and (at least in my opinion) more to the point regarding its structure than the stock doxygen HTML output.
+It takes the doxygen XML output and generates a static site in plain HTML5 and CSS3 from it (nearly without JavaScript).

+The resulting site presents the documentation content very clean and well structured, using a more contemporary design than the stock doxygen HTML output.
+(Which, on the other hand, gives us this warm nostalgic memory of the Nineties... we loved the Nineties, didn't we?)

+The [public APIdoc of libarcsdec is build with m.css][4].

-Build the m.css based documentation by the following steps:
+This APIdoc can be built locally by the following steps:

 	$ cd build
-	$ cmake -DUSE_MCSS=ON ..   # Implies -DWITH_DOCS=ON
+	$ cmake -DWITH_DOCS=ON -DUSE_MCSS=ON ..
 	$ cmake --build . --target doc

-This generates the documentation in ``build/generated-docs/``, you can load ``build/generated-docs/html/index.html`` in your browser.

-CMake builds a local python sandbox with ``virtualenv``, installs jinja2 and Pygments in it, then clones m.css, and then runs doxygen by m.css's ``dox2html.py`` in the process.
-This is a bit of a machinery and maybe it needs finetuning for some environments I did not foresee.
-Help on improvements is welcome.
+CMake then creates a local python sandbox in ``build`` with ``virtualenv``, installs jinja2 and Pygments in it, then clones [m.css][3], and then runs m.css which internally runs doxygen.
+Maybe this process needs finetuning for some environments I did not foresee.
+(It is completely untested on Windows and may not work.)

+Documentation is generated in ``build/generated-docs/mcss`` and you can load ``build/generated-docs/mcss/html/index.html`` in your browser.

+Note that ``-DUSE_MCSS=ON`` turns off the LaTeX output!
+You cannot generate m.css and LaTeX output in the same build.

-### Manual: PDF by LaTeX
+### Manual: PDF by LaTeX (smoke-tested, more or less)

 Libarcsdec provides also support for a PDF manual using LaTeX.
 An actual LaTeX installation (along with ``pdflatex``) is required for creating the manual.

-Building the PDF manual is only available without ``-DUSE_MCSS=ON``.
+Building the PDF manual is only available when ``USE_MCSS`` is ``OFF``.
 Using ``-DUSE_MCSS=ON`` will effectively turn off LaTeX source generation!
+If you have previously configured ``USE_MCSS``, just reconfigure your build:

+	$ cmake -DWITH_DOCS=ON -DUSE_MCSS=OFF ..

 Building the ``doc`` target like in the examples above will create the LaTeX sources for the PDF manual but will not automatically typeset the actual PDF document.
-If you intend to build the PDF manual, do:
+This requires to change directory to ``build/generated-docs/latex`` and issue ``make``.

+The entire process:

 	$ cd build
 	$ cmake -DWITH_DOCS=ON ..  # Do not use -DUSE_MCSS=ON!
 	$ cmake --build . --target doc
-	$ cd doc/latex
+	$ cd generated-docs/latex
 	$ make

 This will create the manual ``refman.pdf`` in folder ``build/generated-docs/latex`` (while issueing loads of ``Underfull \hbox`` warnings, which is perfectly normal).

+Note that I did never give any love to the manual.
+It will build but it will not be convenient or look good at its current stage!

-## Libarcsdec code in my ``$EDITOR``
+## Deep language support in your ``$EDITOR``

-If you used to work with some features of what is called "deep language support" for C++, you may notice that libarcsdec comes with a top-level ``.clang`` file that points to a file ``compile_commands.json`` in the same directory that will only exist if you generate it.
-Generate it by:
+The project provides a workflow to create a compilation database as a basic support for what is usually called "deep language support" (DLS).

+You may have noticed that libarcsdec comes with a top-level ``.clang`` file that already points to ``compile_commands.json`` in the same directory.
+This prepares the support for clang-based DSL for libarcsdec, but you have to create the compilation database on your own, for your compiler and your settings:

 	$ cd build
 	$ cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON ..
+	$ cd ..
-	$ ln -s compile_commands.json ..  # May or may not be required
+	$ ln -s build/compile_commands.json . # May or may not be required

-This generated file is a compilation database.
-If your ``$EDITOR`` is configured accordingly, the compilation database may (or may not) help your ``$EDITOR`` to provide some enhanced features for navigating the code (i.e.
+Whenever the compilation process changes - say, a source file is added or removed or the code changes significantly - you should recreate the compilation database.

-``goto-definition``) or autocompletion.
-If this sounds odd for you, it is completely safe to skip this paragraph, ignore the ``.clang`` file and just feel good.
+If this all sounds odd for you, it is completely safe to skip this paragraph, ignore the ``.clang`` file and just feel good.
+It will not get in your way.

-I used to work with autocompletion for C++ in neovim.
-With the project, I share the ``.clang`` file as a configuration stub for this.
-If you ignore it, it will not get in your way.

 ## Build on Windows ... duh!